kinderp/docker101/README.md

   DRIVER    VOLUME NAME
   ```

-As you maybe already noticed volumes are indipendent objects and they are related with a container just during time they are attach to a container.
-After the container dies a volume continue to exist and can be used/attached to a new container provind a good way for persistent storage.
+As you maybe already noticed volumes are indipendent objects and they are related with a container just during time they are attached to a container.
+After the container dies a volume continue to exist and can be used/attached to a new container providing a good way to implement persistent storage.

 #### Attaching a volume

 Let's see now how to attach a volume to a container using **docker run**.

 In otder to do that we can use `--mount` option specifying the source (the volume name) and the target (the mountpoint inside container's fs)

   ```
   vagrant@docker101:~$ docker run -dit --name attach_volume --mount source=my_volume,target=/my_persistent_dir ubuntu